Crustless Quiche

 Notes

-- Storage: Wrap the baked and cooled quiche or individual slices with plastic wrap or aluminum foil.
+- Leftovers: Wrap the baked and cooled quiche or individual slices with plastic wrap or aluminum foil.
 Store in the fridge for up to 4 days or in the freezer for up to 3 months.
 If frozen, let it thaw in the refrigerator before reheating.

 Nutrition